bkrockx/DOM-and-SAX-implementation/README.md

 -> package base contains code to parse xml using DOM.
 USER.xml is being parsed.

--> package base1 contains code to parse xml using SAZ.
+-> package base1 contains code to parse xml using SAX.
 USER.xml is being parsed.